erwanlr/Fingerprinter/README.md

     - /readme.html

 #### Unsupported Apps (along with the reason, some useful links & location/s of versions being disclosed)
 - ExpressionEngine - Need to be registered to download the latest free core version.
-No versions archive to DL them all.
+No page to DL them all.
   - Version disclosed from the footer and rss link (generator tag)
 - Kentico CMS - Need to provide personal details / register to DL the latest free version [[Hotfixes](http://devnet.kentico.com/download/hotfixes)]
   - Version disclosed from /CMSHelp/ (main version in title tag)